 Published on Brock University (http://brocku.ca)

-The Visual Arts Department (VISA) offers a studio-based education leading to:
+The Visual Arts Department (VISA) offers a wide range of degree options leading to:

 Three-year Bachelor of Arts (BA)

 Five-year BA Integrated Studies (Honours)/Bachelor of Education (BEd), (gr.
 4-10)

 Four-year BSc (Honours) in Computer Science and Visual Arts